sumukus/Python-Identifiers/README.md

 python3 identifier_extract.py
 python3 identifiers_name_frequency.py
 python3 extract_atomic_identifiers.py
-identifiers_names.py
+python3 identifiers_names.py
 </pre>

 After successfully running the above code you should be able to see all the dataset files as given in repo structure section.

-*Note: The identifier_extract.py program can take couple of hours to complete and extract_atomic_identifiers.py can take couple of days to complete running*
+***Note:** The identifier_extract.py program can take couple of hours to complete and extract_atomic_identifiers.py can take couple of days to complete running*

 ### Step 3
 In order to view the result diagramatically, run the follwing python code file.